Ceiling paint and wall paint- are both of them different, or can you use them interchangeably?

 Ceiling Paint On Doors

 Painting doors with ceiling paint will not provide the best result.
 Although it’s acceptable to prime the door with ceiling paint, leaving this layer on the door as the only coat is not a good idea.
-Compared to ceiling and walls, doors are handled very often by people and thus tend to wear quickly.
+Compared to ceilings and walls, doors are handled very often by people and thus tend to wear quickly.

-So, it won’t be surprising if a door needs to be cleaned frequently.
+So, it won’t be surprised if a door needs to be cleaned frequently.
 This is where the problem arises.
 You can’t clean a flat cleaning paint, so applying it on doors would make no sense.

 Painting Ceilings And Walls